syncfusion-content/uwp-docs/uwp/SfPivotChart/OLAP/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-Then build and host this WCF service in IIS.
+Then build and host the WCF service in IIS.
 Refer the hosted URL as service reference in your Universal Windows Platform application (client application).
-This is how we have hosted our service in IIS and referred the obtained URL as service reference in the sample illustrated in [Adding Service Reference to Project section.](http://help.syncfusion.com/uwp/SfPivotChart/getting-started#adding-service-reference-to-project)
+This is how you can host the service in IIS and refer the obtained URL as service reference in the sample that is illustrated in the [Adding Service Reference to Project section.](http://help.syncfusion.com/uwp/SfPivotChart/getting-started#adding-service-reference-to-project)